-How the Plight of Polar Bears Has Shown Us the Dangers of Climate Change
+The Plight of Polar Bears Shows Us the Dangers of Climate Change

 The sea ice across the Arctic has been decreasing at a rate of 14% per decade, and this rapid loss deprives polar bears of their natural habitat used for building dens and catching seals, their main source of nutrition.

 Take Action: Shout Out Smarter Cities to Help the Environment

 As a result, polar bears have been increasingly pushed to the brink of starvation.
 Alaska and the Northwest Territories have already documented a loss of 40% polar bear population between 2001 and 2010 from 1,500 to 900 bears.

 Effects of climate change in 2018 were felt everywhere: Africa, South America, Asia-Pacific, and Southeast Asia all suffered severe droughts; Indonesia and Canada experienced destructive wildfires; 70 tropical cyclones and hurricanes hit the Northern Hemisphere, compared to the long-term average of 53; parts of US suffered great economic damage caused by Hurricanes Florence and Michael.

 But despite the fact that the 50 least developed countries in the world contribute only 1% to the overall greenhouse gas emissions, 99% of total fatalities and 90% of economic losses resulting from the effects of climate change directly affect the residents of these countries.